 Community profiles provide insight and information to the nine cities and unincorporated places in the Coachella Valley.
 The profiles provide precise, relevant data at the community level in combination with interactive maps and visualizations to help community members learn about the most important issues facing their communities and to help policy makers make informed decisions for their constituents.
 Community profiles are updated annually with the latest data, with new profiles released on a regular basis.

 Palm Desert is located between the cities of Palm Springs and Indio in Riverside County southeast of the San Bernardino Mountains.
 Originally incorporated in 1973, it is one of the largest cities in the Coachella Valley.
 Palm Desert is home to many resorts, golf courses, spas, and shops utilized by residents and a large annual population of tourists.
 Palm Desert is also home to the highest number of housing units, healthcare institutions, financial institutions and nonprofit organizations in the Coachella Valley.
-The median income in the city is $53,700, slightly higher than the average for other places in the Coachella Valley of $49,970.
+The median income in the city is $57,578, just above the average for other places in the Coachella Valley ($53,539).

-Palm Desert has a median ageof 51 years old, relatively old compared to the state median age of 36 years old and the county median age of 35 years old.
+Palm Desert has a median age of 53 years old, relatively older than the state median age of 36 years old and the national median age of 38 years old.

-31.6% of the city is over the age of 64, which is high for both the Coachella Valley region, Riverside County and the state of California.
+34% of the city is over the age of 65, which is high for the Coachella Valley region, the state of California and the nation.